 Review by Karl Verhoven

 This continues directly from Planet Hulk, in which the Hulk was sent into space, landed on Sakaar and became the figurehead for a revolution.
 Now bonded with the surviving aliens he first met in gladiatorial combat as Warbound, he’s returning to Earth with revenge on his agenda.
-The Hulk considers the people responsible for his exile to be Black Bolt, Mr Fantastic, Doctor Strange and Iron Man, and he and his crew plan to deal with them all.
+The Hulk and hiw new crew plan to deal with all the people responsible for his exile.
 Greg Pak continues his impressive Hulk run with John Romita Jr on art.
 Both deliver.

 An evacuated New York serves as the primary battleground, and, as Spider-Woman comments early on: “The Hulk’s stronger than he’s ever been and each of his buddies is almost as strong as he used to be”.

 To begin with, this is the best Hulk event there’s ever been, but it doesn’t reach the finishing line in peak condition.
-Warbound are most frequently used to stand around and comment, although Hiroim has a good scene with Doctor Strange.
+Warbound most frequently just stand around and comment, although Hiroim has a good scene with Doctor Strange.
 A gladiatorial sequence is bleak, but unconvincing, the revelation behind assumptions setting most of World War Hulk in motion is weak, and in the Marvel continuity of the time Thor is absent, so the Sentry is substituted.
 The less familiar character pulls a considerable sting, although his participation is well foreshadowed.
-There are enough stunning set pieces though, and a sense of desperation well sustained that make this a substantial read.
+There are enough stunning set pieces though, and a sense of desperation sustained enough to make this a substantial read.
 It leads into a relaunched Hulk series by Jeph Loeb and Ed McGuinness in which the Red Hulks are introduced.

-The UK edition provides improved value by including extra material.
 The closing chapter is two glimpses of alternate Planet Hulk scenarios, both written by Pak and drawn by Leonard Kirk and Rafa Sandoval, but neither is compelling.
 A later individual comic did the same for World War Hulk, this time featuring Thor.
 Better is the Peter David written prologue, which appears in American editions of World War Hulk: Front Line.
 There’s a discussion between the similarly gamma irradiated Jennifer Walters and Doc Samson, while the Hulk is on his way to Earth and reminiscing about his earliest encounters with his enemies.
 Sean Phillips, Al Rio and Lee Weeks draw the different strands.
 Warbound are followed up in the book of that title.
+The UK edition provides improved value by including extra material, as does the 2017 Premier Edition hardback.